Adopting an Integrated Academic Operations Curricular Success Platform at Chaminade University

 With Coursedog, Jennifer was able to provide data to schedulers that they had never had before: how many students they have in major and what year they are (so they can plan out how many courses they need to offer) and what was offered in the past 5 like terms and how many students were enrolled.
 The idea is that they proactively plan, using the information for data-driven decision making.
 “I want to give colleagues and staff the resources and tools they need to do their jobs effectively,” she said.
 “The Coursedog platform has allowed us to do that.”

 According to Jennifer, when they switched to Coursedog, they eliminated the concept of room ownership.
-In the past, instructors created ghost sections to hold rooms, For fall and COVID, the university needed to have as much face-to-face teaching as possible, creating outdoor spaces with tents and using other spaces not traditionally used for classrooms (like conference rooms).
+In the past, instructors created ghost sections to hold rooms; however, in the midst of the pandemic the university needed to have as much face-to-face teaching as possible, creating outdoor spaces with tents and using other spaces not traditionally used for classrooms (like conference rooms).

 “In the beginning, I was able to pick and choose who went into each classroom to change the mentality that this is the room that we always use,” she said.
 “We also took into account the time it takes instructors and students to set up their technology before class if teaching back-to-back classes."